witnet/witnet-solidity/README.md

   $ npx witnet test <witnet-supported-chain> [--artifacts <comma-separated-artifacts-to-be-deployed> [--verbose]]
 ```
 > *If no artifacts are specified, all Witnet assets declared within your project will be tested instead.
-If using the `--verbose` flag, your will see the details about every step that would be ultimately taken by the Witnet blockchain nodes involved in the resolution of the data requests being tested.*
+If using the `--verbose` flag, your will see the details about every step that would be ultimately taken by the Witnet blockchain nodes involved in the resolution of the data requests being tested.
+Add the `--legacy` flag in case you want to testany of Witnet "legacy" assets that are bundled within this package out-of-the-box and listed by `npx witnet avail`.

 ### `$ npx witnet ethrpc`
 This script runs an off-the-shelf ETH/ROC local gateway, as exported by the [web-jsonrpc-gateway](https://github.com/witnet/web3-jsonrpc-gateway) package.
 The local gateway being launched is pre-configured with all EVM chains currently bridged to the Witnet Oracle blockchain.